liru0126/SDP-GAN/README.md

 ## Data Preparation

 Considering the copyright, we do not provide the links of our dataset.
-The composition of our datasets are described in the following:
+The composition of our dataset is described in the following:

 ### Source dataset